Civilization: Call to Power: Victory conditions

 Apart from conquering all opponents, players can achieve victory by completing the Alien Life Project, which is triggered by the "wormhole sensor" wonder.
 After a wormhole probe is sent through the wormhole, an alien life lab and a series of upgrades must be built to achieve victory.
 A player can also win by converting all enemy cities on the map.
 The final option is to get the highest score by the year 3,000.

 Release

-Call to Power was one of the most anticipated strategy games of 1999.
-It was published by Activision for Windows in 1999.
+Call to Power was published by Activision for Windows in 1999.

-A Linux port was announced on January 26, 1999 by Loki Software, Inc. Pre-orders were collected by Loki and via GameCellar.
+A Linux port was announced on January 26, 1999 by Loki Software.
+Pre-orders were collected by Loki and via GameCellar.
 The port was set to ship in the week of April 26, but the date was postponed by a week to include bug fixes by Activision.
 On May 15, Loki announced it had begun shipping.
 It was distributed in Europe via SUSE by Media Markt and other retailers.
 It marked the availability of the first major commercial video game for the Linux platform.
 In January 2000, the game was also released for Macintosh.
 A BeOS port is also known to exist.